alekseybarabanov/puzzle/README.md

 Here is the schema of the data workflow
 ![PuzzleArchitecture (1)](https://user-images.githubusercontent.com/12249892/195969342-6e5a274c-6bc2-48b7-b25b-95116e737f53.jpg)

+Some notes about the solution
+* evey app has to be scaled horizontally
+* every app can be (and will be in some time) deployed to a cloud
+* the implementation should embrace variety transport (HTTP1.1,HTTP2.0,GRPC,KAFKA)
+* the implementation should be in different programming languages (Java,Kotlin,Go)

 ### Deploy on a local machine
 #### Requirements
 Must have been installed